 - 3 greens onions with tops, diced finely

 - 1 2.25-ounce can of sliced black olives, optional

 - Brown ground beef in a large skillet on medium-high heat until no pink remains.
 Drain if necessary.

 - Return ground beef to pan and add 2 tablespoons (or 1 envelope) of taco seasoning and 1/2 cup water.

-- Cook until all liquid is absorbed.
+- Cook over medium heat until all liquid is absorbed.